Frances Pownall, PhD (Toronto 1993), MA (UBC 1987), BA (Hon.) (McGill 1985).

 I have published widely on Greek historiography (particularly the fourth century and the Hellenistic period), the source tradition on Macedonia and the Successors, and the historiographical tradition of Sicily and the Greek West.
 I have written updated editions, translations, and historical commentaries for a number of important fragmentary historians (including Hecataeus, Hellanicus, Duris, Aristobulus, Eratosthenes, and Philistus) for Brill’s New Jacoby (2006–).
-My books include Lessons From the Past: The Moral Use of History in Fourth-Century Prose (Michigan 2004), Ancient Macedonians in the Greek and Roman Sources (co-edited with T. Howe, Swansea 2018), Lexicon of Argead Macedonia (co-edited with W. Heckel, J. Heinrichs, and S. Müller, Berlin 2020), and Affective Relations & Personal Bonds in Hellenistic Antiquity (co-edited with E.M.
-Anson and M. D’Agostini, Oxford 2020).
+My books include Lessons From the Past: The Moral Use of History in Fourth-Century Prose (Michigan 2004), Ancient Macedonians in the Greek and Roman Sources (co-edited with T. Howe, Swansea 2018), Lexicon of Argead Macedonia (co-edited with W. Heckel, J. Heinrichs, and S. Müller, Berlin 2020), Affective Relations & Personal Bonds in Hellenistic Antiquity (co-edited with E.M.
+Anson and M. D’Agostini, Oxford 2020), and The Courts of Philip II and Alexander the Great: Monarchy and Power in Ancient Macedonia (co-edited with S.R.
+Asirvatham and S. Müller, Berlin/Boston 2022).
 I am currently the Honors Adviser (Classics) and have held the offices of Associate Chair (Undergraduate Studies) and Director of Classics.
 I have served on numerous Department and Faculty committees, including the Arts Faculty Evaluation Committee, Arts Research Committee, Arts Executive Committee, and Arts Teaching Awards Committee.

 My research focuses upon Greek historiography of the late Classical and early Hellenistic periods.
 My earlier projects involved teasing out how the tension between intellectual culture and Athenian democratic ideals underpins much of the historical literature of the fifth and fourth centuries, which was written by and for the elite.
 I have now moved into questions of power and authority, focusing particularly upon the ways in which autocratic rulers (kings and tyrants from the Greek West through Philip and Alexander to the Hellenistic Successors) legitimized and justified their rule.
 I am also involved in the translation and full commentary of a number of fragmentary Greek historians in Brill’s New Jacoby, a modern updating and extension of F. Jacoby’s magisterial 15-volume compilation of the fragments of the Greek historians, published on-line.
 My work on the Brill’s New Jacoby project has awakened a previously latent interest in the problematic sources for Philip and Alexander of Macedon, and I am currently in the early planning stages of a new major project, a translation and commentary on Book 16 of the Bibliotheke of Diodorus Siculus, the only extant continuous historical narrative of the reign of Philip II of Macedon.